Home > Advocacy > Articles > Do We Over Accommodate? Teachers Debate Accommodations & Modifications

 The same goes for people who have language learning disabilities like dyslexia.

-If you have cerebral palsy or another condition that causes problems with fine motor skills, you probably won't be able to fill in the little bubbles on a test sheet so you may need a computer version of the test.
+If you have cerebral palsy or another condition that affects your fine motor skills, you probably won't be able to fill in the tiny little bubbles on a test sheet.
+You may need to use the computer version of the test.

-Pete Wright Answers a Teacher's Questions About Accommodations
+Pete Wright Joins the Discussion, Answers Questions About Accommodations in Testing

-Read this article to find out what Pete says about the use of calculators.
+Read this article to find out Pete's views on the use of calculators.

 More Articles About Accommodations and Modifications